 The pieces of guinea hen are a tad dry and paired with minted basil guacamole which I don’t really go for.
 It is served with foie gras, bok choy and wild asparagus.

 Dessert time!
 The chocolate cake has a layer of rich chocolate sponge on the bottom and a light chocolate mousse on top.
 It is draped in chocolate and has a crisp, thin rectangle of chocolate on top.
-The ice cream is intriguing, it’s made from “Lait de Petit Beurre” which means “milk of small butter” which has no flavour but gives it a creaminess.
-It is like a yogurt icecream in flavour.
+The ice cream is intriguing, it's made from "Lait de Petit Beurre" which means "milk of small butter" which has no flavour but gives it a creaminess.
+It is like a yogurt icecream in flavour_. _

 My favourite dessert however is the strawberry mascarpone parfait with butter crumble, Quebec strawberry sauce, pistachio crumbs and meringue straws.
 The cooked strawberries are sweet and go perfectly with the creamy parfait log and sweet meringue straws.